 During the long eleventh century (c.
 950–c.
 1100 CE), a host of core narratives that form the substructure of what we know today as Christian Orthodox culture were established in the ‘Byzantine’ world.
 Some were old stories that were systematically codified or rewritten, others were newly created or imported from other traditions.
 They concerned saints and commoners, heroes and devils, intellectuals and lunatics, in recognizably social settings or in various landscapes of fantasy.
 These storyworlds cut across secular and religious lines, involved verbal and pictorial arts, encompassed a variety of communities, from aristocratic settings to the common church-goer and school pupil.
 Most significantly, these storyworlds occasioned intense translation activity, from and into the languages of Byzantine or Byzantinizing Christians: Greek, Arabic, Georgian, and Old Slavonic.

 The remarkable military re-conquests, subsequent expansion of the economic base, and the rise of elite social groups on which the eleventh-century Byzantine renaissance was based were very fragile.
-In sharp contrast, the cultural feats of this period were much more enduring, as they continued to flourish, to affect, to impact.
+In sharp contrast, the cultural feats of this period were much more enduring, as they continued to flourish and have an impact on the textual production.

 Storytelling was at the heart of this revolutionizing Byzantine cultural production.
 Saints and emperors had for centuries been the main protagonists in stories representing central values for a Christian empire, but even these – with their stock features – received new formats and plots, e.g. by replicating tales of Buddha.
 A wide experimentation entered the field of hagiography, historiography, and various auto-biographic genres, reinventing but also challenging cherished rhetorical norms.
 Saints would appear in classicizing language, whereas emperors could become narrators and protagonists of saintly action.
 Chinese-box like embedded tales, mainly received from languages further east, opened new avenues for complex narrations, while intellectuals would find new ways of disguising or performing their literary persona.